North Carolina fire department expecting 7 babies

-The crew is expecting seven new recruits.
+The Salisbury Fire Department crew is expecting seven new recruits.
 That's right, seven firefighters' wives are pregnant.

 While one is due in March, other members of the same fire department are expecting babies in April, May, June, August, and September -- oh, baby!